Skip to content

 Download the free Slide Deck for more insights:

-The Effect of Missing the Market’s Best Days
+The Devastating Effect of Missing the Market’s Best Days

-The 25-year period between July 1998 and June 2023 consisted of around 6,200 trading days.
+The 25-year period between August 1999 and July 2024 consisted of around 6,200 trading days.
 Being uninvested for just the best 10 days of that stretch would have significantly diminished long-term total returns.

-Notably, missing the 40 best days in the last 25 years span actually resulted in a negative return.
+Notably, missing the best 40 or more days in the last 25 years actually resulted in a negative return.

 Chart showing the effect of missing the best market days in the last 25 years